Showing posts with label creative social action. Show all posts

 Creative Social Action Triumphs Classic Oscar Style at Last Night’s Academy Awards

-By all appeareances the pre-Oscar scuttlebutt about a lack of diversity in the Academy Awards nominee voting process and choices, though it had gained substantial momentum in days leading up to the broadcast, was resoundingly negated and rendered moot on various levels and in several categories during the program.
+By all appeareances the pre-Oscar scuttlebutt about a lack of black nominees in the 87th Annual Academy Awards voting process and choices, sparked by film icon Spike Lee and actress Jada Pinkett Smith though it had gained much support, respect and substantial momentum in days leading up to the broadcast,was resoundingly rendered moot on various levels and in several categories during the program.

-First of all, it was a wise act to expand upon the telecast and include recipients of the Governors Awards, social activist Harry Belafonte the perfect choice being one of the most notable and consistent artist activists over his lifespan and career.
+It was a wise act to expand upon the telecast and include recipients of both Awards.
+Social activist Harry Belafonte was the perfect choice being one of the most notable and consistent artist activists over his lifespan and career.
 It set the tone for the evening, did the Afro-American community proud and made me feel very much a part of the Academy of Motion Picture Arts and Sciences community, as in "inclusive".

 The outcome was the perfect social consciousness palette, a racially diverse spread of Oscar winners list done with class.
 A beautifully done reminder that we can and must do this thing called "great society" together...